CosmoGridCollab/CosmoGridCollab.github.io/index.md

 ## Other software used in this project

 This project used the [UFalcon](https://cosmology.ethz.ch/research/software-lab/UFalcon.html) lightcone projection method by [Sgier et al. 2019](https://iopscience.iop.org/article/10.1088/1475-7516/2019/01/044) and [Sgier et al. 2020](https://arxiv.org/abs/2007.05735).
 CosmoGridV1 was validated on the power spectrum level against the theoretical prediction with [PyCosmo](https://cosmology.ethz.ch/research/software-lab/PyCosmo.html), which was desrcibed in [Tartsitano et al. 2020](https://arxiv.org/abs/2005.00543).
 The interactive PyCosmo cosmological calculator is available at the [PyCosmoHub](https://pycosmohub.com).
+For more on these codes see the [Tools](tools.md) page.